 - 1. The Governmental Accounting Standards Board (GASB) rules only define pension liability and expense for financial reporting purposes, and do not apply to contribution amounts for pension funding purposes.
-Employers and plans still develop and adopt funding policies under current practices. - 2.
+Employers and plans should develop and adopt funding policies under current practices. - 2.
 When measuring pension liability, GASB uses the same actuarial cost method (Entry Age) and the same type of discount rate (expected return on assets) as LACERS uses for funding.
 This means that the Total Pension Liability (TPL) measure for financial reporting shown in this report is determined on the same basis as LACERS' Actuarial Accrued Liability (AAL) measure for funding.
 We note that the same is true for the Normal Cost component of the annual plan cost for funding and financial reporting. - 3.
-The Net Pension Liability (NPL) is equal to the difference between the TPL and the Plan's Fiduciary Net Position.
-The Plan's Fiduciary Net Position is equal to the market value of assets and therefore, the NPL measure is the same as the Unfunded Actuarial Accrued Liability (UAAL) calculated on a market value basis.
+The Net Pension Liability (NPL) is equal to the difference between the TPL and the Plan Fiduciary Net Position.
+The Plan Fiduciary Net Position is equal to the market value of assets and therefore, the NPL measure is the same as the Unfunded Actuarial Accrued Liability (UAAL) calculated on a market value basis.
 The NPL reflects all investment gains and losses as of the measurement date.
-This is different from the UAAL calculated on an actuarial value of assets basis in the funding valuation that reflects investment gains and losses over a seven-year period. - 4.
-The NPLs measured as of June 30, 2020 and 2019 have been determined from the actuarial valuations as of June 30, 2020 and June 30, 2019, respectively.
+This is different from the UAAL calculated on an actuarial value of assets basis in the funding valuation that reflects investment gains and losses over a seven-year period.